microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtMdmWindowInformationProtectionPolicy.md

 ### -NeutralDomainResources
-List of domain names that can used for work or personal resource To construct, see NOTES section for NEUTRALDOMAINRESOURCES properties and create a hash table.
+List of domain names that can used for work or personal resource To construct, please use Get-Help -Online and see NOTES section for NEUTRALDOMAINRESOURCES properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphWindowsInformationProtectionResourceCollection[]